Skip to content

 Civil Servants (Beamte): Special Rules

-If you're a German civil servant (Beamte), you must use private health insurance.
-The government covers a portion of your medical costs through the Beihilfe system — typically 50–70% depending on your status and family situation.
+If you're a German civil servant (Beamte), you often choose private health insurance because it works together with the Beihilfe system — where the government typically covers 50–70% of your medical costs depending on your status and family situation.
 You only need PKV to cover the remaining percentage, making it significantly cheaper than regular PKV.
+However, depending on the federal state and your personal situation, remaining in statutory health insurance may also be possible — for example through pauschale Beihilfe (flat-rate employer contribution).
+This decision is irreversible and should be carefully reviewed before choosing.

 If you're a foreign civil servant working in Germany on a bilateral agreement, the rules vary.
 We can help clarify your specific situation.